cnauroth/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

         com.amazonaws.auth.AWSCredentialsProvider.

         These are loaded and queried in sequence for a valid set of credentials.
+        Each listed class must implement one of the following means of construction, which are attempted in order:
-        Each listed class must provide either an accessible constructor accepting java.net.URI and org.apache.hadoop.conf.Configuration, or an accessible
+        1) an accessible constructor accepting java.net.URI and org.apache.hadoop.conf.Configuration,
+        2) an accessible static method named getInstance that accepts no arguments and returns an instance of com.amazonaws.auth.AWSCredentialsProvider, or
-        default constructor.
+        3) an accessible default constructor.

         Specifying org.apache.hadoop.fs.s3a.AnonymousAWSCredentialsProvider allows
         anonymous access to a publicly accessible S3 bucket without any credentials.
         Please note that allowing anonymous access to an S3 bucket compromises security and therefore is unsuitable for most use cases.
 It can be useful for accessing public data sets without requiring AWS credentials.

+        If unspecified, then the default list of credential provider classes, queried in sequence, is:
+        1) org.apache.hadoop.fs.s3a.BasicAWSCredentialsProvider: supports
+            static configuration of AWS access key ID and secret access key.
+            See also fs.s3a.access.key and fs.s3a.secret.key.
+        2) com.amazonaws.auth.EnvironmentVariableCredentialsProvider: supports
+            configuration of AWS access key ID and secret access key in environment variables named AWS_ACCESS_KEY_ID and
+            AWS_SECRET_ACCESS_KEY, as documented in the AWS SDK.
+        3) org.apache.hadoop.fs.s3a.SingletonInstanceProfileCredentialsProvider:
+            a singleton instance of
+            com.amazonaws.auth.InstanceProfileCredentialsProvider from the AWS
+            SDK, which supports use of instance profile credentials if running in an EC2 VM.
+Using this singleton potentially reduces load on the EC2 instance metadata service for multi-threaded applications.
       </description>
     </property>